lawnchairsociety/Nesicom/README.md

   4. Run `Update-Database`

 ### CartDB.Parser
-- C# Console Appplication Project
+- C# Console Application Project
 - .Net 5
 - Parses the CartScraper and PCBScraper JSON data into C# models, makes some adjustments, downloads any images, and outputs SQL insertion files.

 ### CartDB.Downloader
-- C# Console Appplication Project
+- C# Console Application Project
 - .Net 5
 - Scans the database for any image URLs, downloads them, then updates the URL with the new filename.